-LM5017 uses Constant-On-Time (COT) control in which the on-time is terminated by an on-timer and the off-time is terminated by the feedback voltage ( $V{FB}$ ) falling below the reference voltage ( $V{REF}$ ).
+LM34927 uses COT control scheme, in which the on-time is terminated by an on-timer, and the off-time is terminated by the feedback voltage (V{FB}) falling below the reference voltage (V{REF}).
 Therefore, for stable operation, the feedback voltage must decrease monotonically, in phase with the inductor current during the off-time.
-Furthermore, this change in feedback voltage ( $V{FB}$ ) during off-time must be larger than any noise component present at the feedback node.
+Furthermore this change in feedback voltage (ΔV{FB}) during off-time must be large enough to suppress any noise component present at the feedback node.

-[Table 1](#) shows three different methods for generating appropriate voltage ripple at the feedback node.
+Table 1 shows three different methods for generating appropriate voltage ripple at the feedback node.
 Type 1 and Type 2 ripple circuits couple the ripple at the output of the converter to the feedback node (FB).
 The output voltage ripple has two components:

-1. Capacitive ripple caused by the inductor current ripple charging/discharging the output capacitor.
-2. Resistive ripple caused by the inductor current ripple flowing through the ESR of the output capacitor.
+- Capacitive ripple caused by the inductor current ripple charging/discharging the output capacitor. - Resistive ripple caused by the inductor current ripple flowing through the ESR of the output capacitor.